codatio/codat-docs/blog/240314-removing-transfer-transaction-type-SFE.md

 If you are currently using the `Transfer in` or `Transfer out` transaction type, you will need to create these transactions via the [Create transfer transaction](link) endpoint instead.
 To create document attachments alongside your transfer transaction, you can continue using the [ENDPOINT NAME](link) endpoint.

-You will also still be able to utilise the same attachment endpoint to push a document alongside your transfer transaction.

 When creating a transfer,  [Create transfer transaction](link) endpoint initiates a sync automatically and will respond with a `syncId`.
 You do not need to initiate the transaction sync yourself, and you will not receive a `datasetId` in the response.